 Once a couple students left the optional chat with our ethics professor, one of these students stayed behind with me and the prof, and he shared his experience with depression, anti-depressants, and what his mindset was like prior to making some serious life changes.
 He is also 18.

 While a harrowing tale that told me a lot about what people his age can deal with (very relatable at any age, and shows it can happen to anyone), his ability to note how he had been affected, along with having that awareness to see what he was like without his anti-depressants and his withdrawals, it was…well, inspiring.

 What he went through was something I wish for no one, but a person lacking in awareness and emotional intelligence would have crumbled under the stress and anxiety.
 To put simply, if it were me, I would have not handled that ordeal well at all.
 It was only when I hit my rock bottom that I finally took depression and my ADHD seriously.

-When I think of that brave young student that shared his dealing with depression, another student that shared their asexuality and dislike for nakedness after everyone thought the opposite in another ethics lecture, and the many other students in my program that have been vulnerable in sharing where they are at while staying headstrong in such a tough time to learn, all while being self-sufficient before heading out into the real world; it fills me with hope for the future.
-I find myself looking up to them at times.
+When I think of that brave young student that shared his dealing with depression, another student that shared their asexuality and dislike for nakedness, and the many other students in my program that have been vulnerable in sharing where they are at while staying headstrong in such a tough time to learn, all while being self-sufficient before heading out into the real world; it fills me with hope for the future.
+I find myself looking up to them.

 Feature photo: Alejandro Melgar sits in front of his laptop in his apartment in Calgary on April 2, 2021.
-Melgar is a journalism student at SAIT, and at 32, has been attending online school as a result of the COVID-19 pandemic.
+Melgar is a journalism student at SAIT and, has been attending online school as a result of the COVID-19 pandemic.
 (Photo by Alejandro Melgar/SAIT)